-We love this small town and surroundings; lush green mountains, long beaches, peaceful and beautiful area with quite a few things to do and to see.
+We love this small town and its surroundings.
+It’s a peaceful and beautiful place with lush green mountains and long sandy beaches.
+There are a lot of things to do and to see.

-- Walking one of the day hiking trails; there are five trails in the Wilderness Ebb & Flow National park, from 3km to 10km.
+Walking one of the day hiking trails; there are five trails in the Wilderness Ebb & Flow National park, from 3km to 10km.
 The Giant Kingfisher trail to a waterfall is our favorite.
-To get a great view over the area go to the view point, the climb is quite steep and long.
-Park entrance fee ZAR40 – South African, ZAR80 – SADC countries, ZAR130 – international.
-Children pay half.
-Opened; daily from 7am to 5pm.
+To get a great view over the area go to the viewpoint, the climb is quite steep and long.

-- Canoeing on the Touw river and some small lakes nearby, kayak rental is available in the park – ZAR80/2 hours.
+Canoeing on the Touw River and some small lakes nearby, kayak rental is available in the park.

-- Water-skiing, fishing, windsurfing in Island Lake Holiday resort.
+Water-skiing, fishing, and windsurfing at Island Lake Holiday resort.

 We camped at Ebb & Flow in Wilderness National park, an amazing and beautiful place.
-There are several hiking trails, kayak and paddle board rental in the park.
-If camping is not an option for you there are plenty of cozy budget and not crazy expensive accommodation options in Wilderness.
+There are several hiking trails, kayaks, and paddleboard rentals in the park.
+There are plenty of cozy and not crazy expensive accommodation options in Wilderness.

-As an option you can keep driving to Sedgefield, which is only 23km away and stay somewhere close to the beach.
-We stayed in both towns and it’s difficult to say which one is better; the beach in Sedgefield is very nice; long white sand beach great for running and SUPing in the lagoon when it’s not too windy.
+As an option, you can stay in Sedgefield, which is only 23km away.
+The beach in Sedgefield is very nice.
+It’s a long white sand beach great for running and SUPing in the lagoon when it’s not too windy.
 If you happen to be here on Saturday morning check out Wild Oats farmers’ market.

 Things to do in Knysna

 - Drive up to Knysna Heads for a stunning view of the area.

 - Visit the Noetzie beach and the Castle; a fantastic area with a beautiful sandy beach, and a couple of castle-like houses.